latticexyz/mud/tutorials/emojimon/step-0.md

 ```

-After saving, the `dev:contracts` service will detect the contract change and redeploy all dependent contracts and update the client automatically.
+After saving, the `dev:contracts` service will detect the contract change and redeploy all dependent system contracts and update the client automatically.
 Once the client reloads, click the “increment” button and watch the counter value jump by 2 instead of 1.
 The live reloading of contracts will make it much quicker to iterate on our project.

+Note that hot reloading is only available for systems at the moment.
+New components or changes to existing components will still need to manually restart the `dev:contracts` service.

 <!-- TODO: figure out how to shrink this image and maybe float:right --->